 Student Family Housing

-Student Family Housing is reserved for U of T full-time degree students with a partner and/or children.
+Student Family Housing is reserved for U of T full-time degree students with a partner/spouse and/or children.

-Once you have decided to attend U of T, please visit our website at
+If you are interested in attending U of T, please visit our website at

 www.studentfamilyhousing.utoronto.ca to complete an online application.
 Note that you do not have to be a student to apply; however, you must be registered to accept an apartment offer.

-For full information please visit our website or contact us directly at 416-978-8049 for a possible immediate vacancy.
+For full information please visit our website or contact us directly at 416-978-8049.
+Immediate vacancies are sometimes available.

 Student Family Housing